 Job Purpose: To lead and manage the preparation of a development stage application to the National Lottery Heritage Fund for the 'Re-Sourcing Sinai' project from Sinai Park House Trust.
-This role has been funded in the main by East Staffordshire Borough Council Ward Enhancement Programme as well as additional funding from our reserves and support from our corporate sponsors Hozelock and Brookes and Co.
-Our deadline for submitting this application is end of May 2025 to meet NLHF deadlines (2025 deadline are yet tbc) so the project manager will be responsible for ensuring all project objectives are met within the specified timeline and budget.
+This role has been funded from our reserves and support from our corporate sponsors Hozelock and Brookes and Co.
+Our deadline for submitting this application is 28th May 2025 to meet NLHF deadlines so the project manager will be responsible for ensuring all project objectives are met within the specified timeline and budget.